 How We Restore Power

 A strong storm can cause widespread damage and power outages.
 Our restoration team works hard to make your outage as brief as possible.
-Learn how we work hard to keep the power on and what you can do prior to a potential outage and while recovery is underway.
+Learn how we get the lights back on and explore our tips and tools to help you stay prepared to weather any storm:

 Providing our customers reliable service is a top priority, which is why we’ve invested time and resources into award-winning technology solutions that have led to fewer outages and shorter restoration times for our customers.
 It’s also why we have a 99.9% reliability rating.

-During an outage, our system can sense the location of the outage, automatically reroute power and restore service to our customers.
-In situations where power cannot automatically be restored, this technology helps identify trouble spots on the grid, allowing to efficiently deploy our crews and drone technology to these areas so that they can assess the situation and restore service as quickly as possible.
+100% of our customers benefit from our outage prevention technology, which can sense the location of an outage, automatically reroute power and restore service.
+In situations where power cannot automatically be restored, this technology helps identify trouble spots on the grid, allowing us to efficiently deploy our crews and drone technology to these areas so that they can assess the situation and restore service as quickly as possible.

-Smart grid technology and enhanced security through wirelines radar technology provides increased efficiency as well as physical and cyber-security.
+Smart grid technology and enhanced security through wireless radar technology provides increased efficiency as well as physical and cyber security.

 Our team regularly inspects our equipment, including the utility lines and poles that deliver power to your home, ensuring they can withstand severe weather to prevent outages.